 Learning is made easier when put to a tune or melody.
 Take for example, the alphabet song – 26 letters for a toddler to rote learn is quite a challenge!
 But with the addition of music it suddenly becomes great fun.
 There are also many kids songs that are a great way to teach other pieces of information, such as colors, numbers and animals.

-When we listen to music, most people inadvertently sing along – so when children to this, they discover new words (it’s important, especially if your child is a quick learner, to monitor the music they listen to.
-Some songs are quite explicit and may not be age appropriate for toddlers).
+When we listen to music, most people inadvertently sing along – so when children do this, they discover new words (it’s important, especially if your child is a quick learner, to monitor the music they listen to, since some songs are quite explicit and may not be age-appropriate for toddlers).
+In the same way that we carefully choose safe environments for kids, even simple decisions—like installing roller shutters Melbourne families trust—can help create a more secure and comfortable space for them to grow.

 Music culture